obanh/CISC2200/README.md

 # CISC2200
 Data Structures

-This repository holds the code for projets worked on in the Data Structures course in C++
+This repository holds the code for projects worked on in the Data Structures course in C++